-You’ll most likely be able to find someone in your friend circle with home improvement tools, seasonal decor, travel necessities and more.
-You could avoid spending quite a bit simply by asking a friend instead of a salesman.
+You’ll most likely be able to find someone in your circle with home improvement tools, seasonal decor, travel necessities and other items you don’t use every day.
+You could avoid spending quite a bit simply by asking a friend instead of a salesperson.

 12. Practice Minimalism